mbevand/owlet_monitor/README.md

-**This project is no longer maintained.
-Owlet Baby Care Inc seem to have made API changes around 2019-07-22 that broke this script.
-See issue #2**

 The [Owlet Smart Sock](https://owletcare.com/) stores statistics such as heart rate, oxygen level, etc, into the Ayla Networks cloud API.
 This API is documented at: https://developer.aylanetworks.com/apibrowser/